Scholé Groups Start-up Guide

 Each SG will therefore share a common path with all other SGs, but no SG need be identical in all the details.
 What we lay out here is the common path every SG will follow; each director may create various excursions as wisdom dictates.

-We only require each SG to teach a core sequence of Latin, logic, writing, and rhetoric (using any published materials you would like) as well as a commitment to teach “the great books,” mathematics, and science.
+We only require each SG to teach a core sequence of Latin (or Greek or Hebrew), logic, writing, and rhetoric (using any published materials you would like) as well as a commitment to teach “the great books,” mathematics, and science.
 The chart below indicates this core sequence.